Cermaq

-Cermaq is a company which farms salmon and trout in Norway, Canada and Chile.
+Cermaq is a company which farms salmon and trout in Norway, Canada, Chile and Scotland.
 In 2017 the farming business had sales of around USD 1,1 billion, and a total sales volume of 157,800 tonnes.
 Cermaq is a fully owned subsidiary of Mitsubishi Corporation.
 The company has its headquarters in Oslo, Norway.

 Operations

 Cermaq produces Atlantic salmon, coho and trout.
 In Canada the operations are on Vancouver Island with offices located in Campbell River and Tofino.
 In Norway the company has operations in Nordland and Finnmark while the sea operations in Chile are in Region X, XI and XII, headed out of Puerto Montt.
 The total production of salmon was 157,800 tonnes in 2017.